jepler/circuitpython/docs/environment.rst

 The default value, if unspecified, is 320x240 with 16 bits per pixel.

-setting ``CIRCUITPY_DISPLAY_WIDTH = 0`` disables automatic display configuration.
-In this case, the other values are not used.

-If an EDID EEPROM is not detected on the I2C bus, automatic display configuration is not performed.
+If height is unspecified, it is set from the width.
+For example, a width of 640 implies a height of 480.

-Example: Configure the display to 640x480 black and white (1bpp):
+Example: Configure the display to 640x480 black and white (1 bit per pixel):

 .. code-block::

     CIRCUITPY_DISPLAY_WIDTH=640
-    CIRCUITPY_DISPLAY_WIDTH=480
     CIRCUITPY_DISPLAY_COLOR_DEPTH=1

 `Adafruit Feather RP2350 <https://circuitpython.org/board/adafruit_feather_rp2350/>`_